-Planning Obligations: Section 106 Agreements
+Planning Obligations: Section 106 Agreements and Unilateral Undertakings

-- Be directly related to the area the proposed development would impact upon
+- directly related to the development; and

 - Easing the impact of a new development on the local community, e.g. providing adequate public open space, improving infrastructure like bus stops